The Ultimate Guide to SLI/SLO

 This distribution can be depicted graphically as follows:

-99% of 100 requests equates to 99 requests.
-The first bucket where the cumulative requests are greater than or equal to 99 is bucket 7 (800ms - 1600ms), so p99 is 1600ms.
+99% of 100 requests equals 99 requests.
+The first bucket where the cumulative number of requests is 99 or greater is bucket 7 (800ms - 1600ms), so p99 is 1600ms.

 This means that out of 100 requests, 99% of requests were processed in 1600ms or less.